CedricDViou/cobalt2-compliance/README.md

     65536      5000             51.05              51.04              0.097356
     ---------------------------------------------------------------------------------------

-Note that the theoretical maximum bandwidth for an FDR InfiniBand card is 54.5 Gbit/s.
+Note that the theoretical maximum bandwidth for an FDR InfiniBand card is 54.5 Gbit/s, and for an EDR InfiniBand card 100 Gbit/s.

 ## Compliance:

 This test must be repeated for sending from each InfiniBand port.
-For each device, the BW average must be >=50.00 Gb/sec.
+For each device, the BW average must be >=80.00 Gb/sec.

 # disk-test: Test HDD throughput